hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 The permissions configuration file contains the nodes and accounts whitelists.
-If the [`--permissions-accounts-config-file`](../../Reference/CLI/CLI-Syntax.md#permissions-accounts-config-file) and [`permissions-nodes-config-file`](../../Reference/CLI/CLI-Syntax.md#permissions-nodes-config-file) options are not specified, the permissions configuration file must be called [`permissions_config.toml`](#permissions-configuration-file) and must be in the [data directory](../../Reference/CLI/CLI-Syntax.md#data-path) for the node.
+If the [`--permissions-accounts-config-file`](../../Reference/CLI/CLI-Syntax.md#permissions-accounts-config-file) and [`permissions-nodes-config-file`](../../Reference/CLI/CLI-Syntax.md#permissions-nodes-config-file) options are not specified, the name of the permissions configuration file must be [`permissions_config.toml`](#permissions-configuration-file) and must be in the [data directory](../../Reference/CLI/CLI-Syntax.md#data-path) for the node.